TrelisResearch/arc-agi-2025/o3-tools/README.md

   [x] Run tests on low levels of reasoning effort.

 Completed:
+[x] Review of some samples.
+[x] Add guidance around output grid sizes, if wrong.
+(Enhanced: now tells model target dimensions upfront + general reminders)
+[x] Create a script that automatically will do a run three times and calculate the mean and std dev (for the number correct on one turn, and the number correct on more than one turn).
+[x] Ablate feedback of max 8 turns versus sampling for max 8 turns.
 [x] Refine prompting:
   [x] Examine the correct tasks for what happened.
 Examine also some wrong tasks.
   [x] Adjust the soft prompt so that it encourages finding an improvement! check that.
 Sometimes there is no attempt to improve when some training grids pass.
 Perhaps try a prompt that encourages generalisation to the other training grids.